Global Affairs (B.A.)

 GLBL 382 Energy and Global Affairs

-GLBL 411 Model Assembly Org Amer States
+GLBL 411 Model Assembly of the Organization of American States

 CJUS 388 International and Domestic Terrorism